JavierDega/pip/README.md

 The 'Testbed' binary is there so you can quickly check the engine demos.
 The executable will generate 'imgui.ini' when running to store GUI window settings.

-### Compiling:
+## Compiling / Building from source:
+You will need to build from source in order to change PIP_USE_FIXEDPOINT

-#### Linux (Ubuntu):
+### Linux (Ubuntu):
 Install dependencies using 'sudo apt-get install', 'snap install' or your package manager of choice:
 libglfw3, libglfw3-dev, libmesa-dev, libglu1-dev, libglew-dev, clang, cmake

 Visual Studio Code (Recommended, tested):
+-Download source
 -Install 'CMake Tools' extension
 -Scan for kits should show you the clang installation from llvm (something like Clang_platform_pc-linux-gnu)
 -Compile and run

-#### Windows:
+### Windows:
 This has been tested and developed using Visual Studio's Clang installation.
 You can add this from Visual Studio Installer:
+-Download source
--Install Visual Studio 2022.
+-Install Visual Studio (tested on vs2019, 2022).
 In the installer, make sure to install 'Desktop development with C++', and within it, install 'Clang in C++ Tools for Windows'
+-Install CMake and add to PATH

- Visual Studio Code (Recommented)
+#### Visual Studio Code (Recommented, tested)
--Install visual studio (Tested on vs2019/2022)
--Visual Studio Installer: Desktop development for C++ - Make sure to install clang tools for visual studio
--Install CMake extension
+-Install 'CMake Tools' extension
--Install CMake
--Scan for kits should show you the Visual Studio installation of clang, choose it
+-'CMake: Scan for kits' on the vscode command palette should show you the Visual Studio installation of clang (something like Clang X.X.X for MSVC X.X.X (Visual Studio Release)
--Compile
+-Build testbed

- Visual Studio:
+#### Visual Studio
--Install visual studio (Tested on vs2019/2022)
--Visual Studio Installer: Desktop development for C++ - Make sure to install clang tools for visual studio -Install CMake, configure and generate the project for visual studio.
--On the project properties, go to general, platform toolset, and choose clang

-### Developing:
-### Linux
-### Windows
+-Generate the binaries for your Visual studio version (Only tested on 2019, 2022) using CMake (in something like pip/build)
+-Open with visual studio, in order to run on clang, you need to go to Project properties (for Testbed, pip and imgui), General, platform toolset = LLVM(clang-cl)
+-Build testbed

 ## Summary - Dev Guide:
 -Generational indices